RhubarbPHP/Module.RestApi/docs/model-bound.md

 > Just as models abstract logic from your user interface, REST APIs provide one other layer of abstraction
 > and also one more layer for adding calculated values like this.
 Try however to be consistent with which
 > level you add these computed properties to.
 In this case it's a valid question as to whether Age should
-> be calculated in the Contact model in which case it could be listed here as a normal 'Column'.
+> be calculated in the Contact model, in which case it could be listed here as a normal 'Column'.

 ## Nested resources